Anton87/NERDemo/README.md

 Look into the NERDemo.sh script ot figure out what is happening.

-The first time you lunch the app, it will take time since it is downloading JARs and model files.
+The first time you run the app, it will take time since it is downloading JARs and model files.

 ## The NERDemo app